 Apropos to the above thoughts, I recently came across some incredible ethnic elements.
 I couldn’t help but envision and put them together to create a stunning, remarkable ensemble.
 Here’s the story on this supposed experiment…

 As always, in the bid to find what’s new out there, I came across Spirit by Raghav.
 It is an unusual brand that makes Lucknow Chikan Designer Wear.
 I loved how simple and elegant their collection is.
 Giving the humble and traditional Lucknowi Chikan a modern twist, is not only their specialty but also their philosophy!
 A superb idea I thought!
-What followed was picking one of their beige semi-stitched kurta from an exhibition in Pune.
+What followed was placing an order for one of their beige semi-stitched kurta.
 I had it completed by Rucha from FABRUCH; and it looked pretty, replete with Mukaish Work in Kamdani style.
 I loved how regal I felt on donning it!